MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-D-Guarantee-Application-Provisions/section-5001.319.md

 (2) *Quantity of energy replaced, generated, or saved, or percentage of energy efficiency.* The Agency will award up to 15 points under this sub-criterion.
 Points will be awarded based on whether the project is for energy replacement, energy generation, or energy savings, or percentage of energy efficiency; points will not be awarded for more than one category.

 (i) *Energy replacement.* The Agency will award points under this sub-criterion for an RES project based on the amount of energy replaced by the project compared to the amount of energy used by the applicable process(es) over a 12-month period.
-If the estimated energy produced is more than 150 percent of the energy used by the applicable process(es), the project will be scored as an energy generation project under paragraph (b)(2)(ii) of this section.
+If the estimated energy produced is more than 150 percent of the energy used by the applicable process(es), the project will be scored as an energy generation project under *paragraph (b)(2)(ii)* of this section.
+When calculating the percentage of energy being replaced and whether it is categorized as a replacement or generation, the entire amount of energy produced by the new system will be used in the calculation, regardless of whether the project is being prorated because it shares a meter with a residence or if it has ineligible project costs.

 (A) *Documentation for energy replacement.* For a RES project to qualify as energy replacement, the borrower must provide documentation in its application on prior energy use incurred by the borrower.
+Documentation must be shown that the borrower entity incurred the cost of the historical energy to be replaced, in order for the project to qualify as energy replacement.
+Replacement of existing direct use renewable energy can be considered in the replacement calculation as long as the borrower entity owns the existing RES system.
+For a project involving a recent acquisition, historical energy costs of the previous owner can be used to document prior energy use.
+Applicant entities cannot utilize historical energy costs of affiliate businesses to document prior energy use.
 Proposed energy use, such as that attributed to an expansion, is not considered in the replacement calculation.
 For a RES project involving new construction and being installed to serve the new facility, the project can be classified as energy replacement only if the borrower can document prior energy use from a facility that is within plus or minus 10 percent of the size of the facility it is replacing.
 The estimated quantities of energy must be converted to either BTUs, watts, or similar energy equivalents to facilitate scoring.

 (B) *Calculation.* Energy replacement is determined by dividing the quantity of renewable energy that the RES project is estimated would have been generated if it were in place over the most recent 12-month period by the quantity of energy actually consumed over the same period by the applicable energy process(es) that is(are) consuming energy.